Lawrence W. Sherman: Evidence-based policing

-In a 1998 Police Foundation lecture, Sherman sketched out the concept of "evidence-based policing," modeled on the ideas of evidence-based medicine.
+In a 1998 Police Foundation lecture, Sherman sketched out the concept of "evidence-based policing," modelled on the ideas of evidence-based medicine.
 His core idea was that police practice can be made far more effective if all of its complex but repeated elements were tested by repeated controlled field experiments.
 In February 2000, Sherman co-founded the Campbell collaboration's Crime and Justice Group, which has pursued the synthesis of research evidence on the effectiveness of policing and other crime prevention practices.
 Since then, the FBI Academy has offered a course on evidence-based policing, and it has become the subject of wide debate and commentary in police practice and research journals.

 In 2008, Sherman made evidence-based policing (EBP) the core of the Police Executive Programme at Cambridge University, a part-time course of study for senior police leaders from around the world to earn a Diploma or Master's in applied criminology.
 In that year, the National Policing Improvement Agency (NPIA) funded the first international conference on EBP, which was attended by police executives from Asia, Australia, Europe and the US.
-Since then the conference has been held each July, with the 5th International Conference attended by over 250 police and scholars from six continents, including Africa and Latin America.
+Since then the conference has been held annually, with the 15th International Conference in 2022 attended by over 250 police and scholars from six continents, including Africa and Latin America.